BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 MPUTTER <text_string> - Custom spell name for custom spells.
 ```

+## Mobprog Example
-EXAMPLE Referenced from above in the Control Flow section
+Referenced from above in the Control Flow section
 ```
 >act_prog p pokes you in the~
 if isnpc($n)